 After all, every pregnancy journey is different.

-And if you’d like another opinion on your own implantation bleeding pictures, you’re welcome to share them in our safe community ‒ we just recommend putting a little trigger warning before you post!
+So if you’d like another opinion, you’re welcome to share your implantation bleeding pics in our safe TTC community ‒ we just recommend putting a little trigger warning before you post!

 You’re always welcome to join our Peanut community.